-■ The 2021 assessment of business continuity planning practices at 38 FMIs did not find any issues of concern regarding interdependencies with third parties.
+The 2021 assessment of business continuity planning practices64 at 38 FMIs did not find any issues of concern regarding interdependencies with third parties.
 It reported that a significant majority of the FMIs stated that they have identified operational risks posed by service providers.
 The main types of service providers identified were financial messaging providers, outsourced data centres and application/software developers; although the latter two were not always considered to be critical.
-Most FMIs indicated
+Most FMIs indicated that at least a subset of CSPs are involved in some of the FMIs' business continuity tests, and a small number of FMIs participated in the CSPs' business continuity tests.

-&lt;sup>56 See CPMI-IOSCO (2012), Principles for financial market infrastructures, April.
+60 See CPMI-IOSCO (2012), Principles for financial market infrastructures, April.
+April.
 Available on the CPMI and IOSCO websites.

-The National Bank of Belgium oversees SWIFT in accordance with the "High level expectations for the oversight of SWIFT", which are aligned with Annex F.
+61 The National Bank of Belgium oversees SWIFT in accordance with the "High level expectations for the oversight of SWIFT", which are aligned with Annex F.

-See CPMI-IOSCO (2016), Guidance on cyber resilience for financial market infrastructures (FMI), June.
+62 See CPMI-IOSCO (2016), Guidance on cyber resilience for financial market infrastructures (FMI), June.
 Available on the CPMI and IOSCO websites.

-&lt;sup>59 Paragraph 1.3.6 of the Guidance on cyber resilience for financial market infrastructures.
+63 Paragraph 1.3.6 of the Guidance on cyber resilience for financial market infrastructures.

-See CPMI-IOSCO (2021), Implementation monitoring of PFMI: Level 3 assessment of FMIs' business continuity planning, July.
+64 See CPMI-IOSCO (2021), Implementation monitoring of PFMI: Level 3 assessment of FMIs' business continuity planning, July.
 Available on the CPMI and IOSCO websites.